In Exchange, we can get mailbox permissions. That's great if you want to know which…

 The introduction screen is showing general information.
 Make sure that you have the Exchange Server 2016 prerequisites configured before proceeding.
-If you do proceed without configuring the Exchange Server 2016 prerequisites, it will fail and tell you why it failed.
+If you do proceed without configuring the Exchange Server 2016 prerequisites, it will fail and explain why it failed.

 Read the license agreement, select I accept the terms in the license agreement, and click Next.

 Choose Use recommended settings and click Next.
-These settings are mainly used to send error reports, information about your system hardware, and the usage of Exchange to Microsoft.
+These settings are mainly used to send error reports, information about your system hardware, and Exchange usage to Microsoft.

 Change the Exchange location to your needs.
-In our example, we are going to install Exchange Server 2016 in the default location and click Next.
+In our example, we will install Exchange Server 2016 in the default location and click Next.

 The Exchange Organization window will show if you are installing your first Exchange Server in the organization.
 Fill in the name and click Next.